 The Short List

-Josh writes for the LA Weekly, Believer and McSweeney's.
-His story in episode 323 was made into a t-shirt and his Santa story in 371 might be made into a film.
+Josh writes for Wired, GQ, Rolling Stone, and founded Epic, a magazine for narrative non-fiction.
+His weightlifting snowman story in episode 323 was made into a t-shirt, and his Santa story in 371 might be made into a film.

 Birbiglia's a stand up comedian who first appeared on our show in 2008 and quickly became an audience favorite.
 We built show 361 Fear of Sleep around one of his most memorable stories, about a sleepwalking catastrophe.